yulong-wu-jackson/DevKit-AI/plugins/spec-dev/commands/refine-ticket.md

 ---
-description: Refine and clarify a task into a well-structured ticket specification
+description: Refine a task into well-structured ticket(s), splitting complex tasks into ordered sequences
 argument-hint: [task-description or path/to/existing-ticket.md]
-allowed-tools: Read, Glob, Grep, LS, Task, AskUserQuestion, Write, Edit, Bash(ls:*), Bash(mkdir:*), Bash(cat:*), Bash(wc:*)
+allowed-tools: "*"
 ---

 <!--
 Ticket Refinement Workflow
 - Transforms vague tasks into actionable, well-specified tickets
+- Automatically splits complex tasks into ordered ticket sequences
 - Creates tickets in .spec-dev/tickets/ with sequential numbering
 - Can refine existing tickets in workspace or create new from external files -->